unsignedapps/swift-create-xcframework/README.md

 swift create-xcframework --platform ios --platform macos ...
 ```

+#### Catalyst

+You can build your XCFrameworks with support for Mac Catalyst by specifying `--platform maccatalyst` on the command line.
+As you can't include or exclude Catalyst support in your `Package.swift` we don't try to build it automatically.

 ### Choosing Products

 Because we wrap `xcodebuild`, you can actually build XCFrameworks from anything that will be mapped to an Xcode project as a Framework target.
 This includes all of the dependencies your Package has.